influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/install-and-deploy/_index.md

 Learn how to [install a cluster in your own production environment](/enterprise_influxdb/v1.7/install-and-deploy/production_installation/).

-## Your Cloud provider
+## Your cloud provider

-Learn how to deploy a cluster on the Cloud provider of your choice:
+Learn how to deploy a cluster on the cloud provider of your choice:

    - [GCP](/enterprise_influxdb/v1.7/install-and-deploy/google-cloud-platform/)
    - [AWS](/enterprise_influxdb/v1.7/install-and-deploy/aws/)